Using The Graph on REI Network

 dataSources/source/address — the address of the contract

-dataSources/source/abi — refers to where the interface of the contract is stored inside the
+dataSources/source/abi — refers to where the interface of the contract is stored inside the types

-folder created with thecodegen
+folder created with the codegen

-commanddataSources/source/startBlock — refers to the start block from which the indexing will start
+dataSources/source/startBlock — refers to the start block from which the indexing will start

-dataSources/mapping/file — refers to the location of the mapping file, eg
+dataSources/mapping/file — refers to the location of the mapping file, eg bank.ts

-dataSources/mapping/entities — definitions of the entities in the
+dataSources/mapping/entities — definitions of the entities in the schema.graphql

-dataSources/abis/file — refers to the location where the
+dataSources/abis/file — refers to the location where the .json

-file with the contract's ABI is storeddataSources/eventHandlers — no value needs to be defined here, but this section refers to all the events that The Graph will index
+dataSources/eventHandlers — no value needs to be defined here, but this section refers to all the events that The Graph will index

 dataSources/eventHandlers/event — refers to the structure of an event to be tracked inside the contract.
 You need to provide the event name and its type of variables

-dataSources/eventHandlers/handler — refers to the name of the function inside the
+dataSources/eventHandlers/handler — refers to the name of the function inside the mapping.ts

 file which handles the event data